 Under the Plan, the Debtors assume that ALPA will accept profit sharing.
 The Debtors also have taken into account the fact that the total equity investment in Reorganized Group, after the Merger, is materially larger than the \$250 million contemplated in the ALPA CBA.
-The Debtors believe that providing to ALPA the amount of 1,038,030 shares, under the currently contemplated capitalization, constitutes compliance with its obligations under the Assumed Modified CBA with ALPA.
-In the event that ALPA were to disagree with this determination, or reject the offer of profit sharing, or in the event that any party in interest were to object to the allocation to ALPA, the Plan provides that the Bankruptcy Court will resolve the dispute and that ALPA will receive, under the Plan, the number of shares of New Common

-Stock to which it is entitled by the terms of its agreement with the Debtors.
+The Debtors believe that providing to ALPA the amount of 1,038,030 shares, under the currently contemplated capitalization, constitutes compliance with its obligations under the Assumed Modified CBA with ALPA as consideration for Claims that ALPA agreed not to seek in return for the joint concessions of the parties under such CBA.
+In the event that ALPA were to disagree with this determination, or reject the offer of profit sharing, or in the event that any party in interest were to object to the allocation to ALPA, the Plan provides that the Bankruptcy Court will resolve the dispute and that ALPA will receive, under the Plan, the number of shares of New Common Stock to which it is entitled by the terms of its agreement with the Debtors.
 The effect of any such dispute could be either to increase or to decrease the number of shares otherwise available for distribution to unsecured creditors.

-10. Summary of Claims Process, Bar Date, and Claims Filed.

-(a) Schedules and Statements of Financial Affairs
+- 10. Summary of Claims Process, Bar Date, and Claims Filed. - (a) Schedules and Statements of Financial Affairs